 Forces War Records is the sister site of Forces Reunited, the leading British military community on the web with more than one million members and reuniting veterans since 2001, part of Clever Digit Media Ltd.

-The site was created approximately five years ago upon the request of some Forces Reunited members who were looking for information on their ancestors but had come up against dead ends with the usual genealogy sites.
-Since inception we have gone on to add over five million name records and are currently adding over 200,000 records a month.
+The site was created in 2008 upon the request of some Forces Reunited members who were looking for information on their ancestors but had come up against dead ends with the usual genealogy sites.
+Since inception we have gone on to add over seven million individuals records and a ton of supplementary military data not found on any other sites and are currently adding over 200,000 records a month.

 Forces War Records Collections List is vast and we have a lot of exclusive collections other sites don't hold.
-Of course no site will ever have every record of every person ever served, but we aim to get all records possible within three years, with the more obvious records such as those killed or injured in action, those mentioned in despatches and those awarded medals, almost all already added to the site.
 If there's a record you're after that you simply can't get anywhere else but we don't yet hold it - watch this space!

 On the records pages you will see all our records are transcribed digital data, i.e. we don't currently hold original images such as pension records etc. but of course, what it does mean is that we can add data no other site will that only adds physical image data.
 Our collections list is testament to that.